Lately I’ve suddenly developed an affinity for mug cakes.

 For the Chocolate Expresso Mug Cake, I used 3 tbsp of castor sugar and since I baked with cocoa powder instead of drinking chocolate, I also added an extra 1 tsp of sugar.
 Had it baked in my microwave on High for 90 minutes and it turned out fabulous.

 The 2 Minute Coffee Cake in a Mug turned out too sweet so I decided to reduce the sugar content.
-For the cake itself, only put in 2 tsbp castor sugar whereas for the streusel, I put in only 1/2 tbsp of sugar.
+For the cake itself, only put in 1 tsbp castor sugar whereas for the streusel, I put in only 1/2 tbsp of sugar.
 Also decided to weigh the butter since having to smash melted butter into a measuring spoon irks me a bit.
-So… it comes up to roughly 19g for the 2.5 tbsp of sugar.
-Baked it for 70-80 minutes on High.
+So… it comes up to roughly 12g for the 1 tbsp of sugar.
+Baked it for 70-80 seconds on High.

 My microwave is a Panasonic one.
 Non-convection.